MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 touch workshop.txt
 ```

 Let's see what happened.
-Do you remember what command to use?
+Do you remember what command to use to list files and folders?

 ```
 ls